keboola/blog/_drafts/platterz-keboola.md

 layout: post
 categories: customer-stories
 permalink: customer-story-platterz
-title: How Platterz gained data-backed understanding of new features
+title: How Platterz gained data-backed understanding of interaction with new features
-perex: ''
+perex: 'Discover how Platterz has managed to remove bottlenecks and gain real-time insights and understanding of how users are interacting with their page. '
 date:
-user: ''
+user: masha-reutovski
 coverphoto: ''
-coverphoto_slider: ''
+coverphoto_slider: "/uploads/pz-meta-image.jpg"

 ---
 Platterz helps cultivate happy workplaces by creating delicious food experiences to offices across the country.
 To do this, the business intelligence team at Platterz is on a **never-ending mission to derive important insights from the multitude of data** at their fingertips.
 Platterz had the data and the world’s best visualization tool - Looker - but they needed a way to organize the data seamlessly in a way that was optimized for their teams.
 By integrating with Keboola, the mountains of Platterz data was easily organized and fed into a Looker dashboard directly to a display above the development team’s workspace.
 The results were astounding.